chapinb/shattered/README.md

 Unzip the Android SDK and place the tool *adb* in the same directory as shattered.py

 Run the script by typing `./shattered.py`

+###Developer Notes

+Shattered is in its alpha stage.
+Please report any bugs or feature requests to the issues section of GitHub